College Factual by our College Data Analytics Team

 Address: 220 Grove Ave, Prescott, AZ 86301

-During the most recent year for which we have data, students from 20 majors graduated from Prescott College.
-Of these students, 124 received undergraduate degrees and 181 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 13 majors graduated from Prescott College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Prescott College along with which ones have the highest average starting salaries.

-In 2020-2021, 803 students took at least one online class at Prescott College.
-This is an increase from the 694 students who took online classes the previous year.
+112 students took at least one online class at Prescott College.

 Learn more about online learning at Prescott College.